JacobRishe/API_APP/README.md

 ![App_ResultsPage](https://user-images.githubusercontent.com/68757343/106966354-006e0700-66fa-11eb-8590-06fb7555dab2.png)

-Technologies Used: HTML, CSS, JavaScript, Git Bash, Atom
+Technologies Used: HTML, CSS, JavaScript, Git Bash, Atom, API

 Installation Instructions: Once the user loads the landing page, they will type there favorite movie into the input field.
 Next, they will hit the search button to see the display of random facts about that movie along with a poster of that movie.